 There are a number of surveys available, all with a different price point and with a different level of information and detail included.
-In this guide, Compare My Move detail one of the more expensive, yet more comprehensive surveys.
-This survey is often known as the Building Survey or Full Structural Survey.
+In this guide, Compare My Move explains everything you need to know about the Full Structural/Building Survey.

-We've put together the average cost of a Building Survey for a range of property prices.
+We've put together the average cost of a building survey for a range of property prices.

 |Property Price||Avg.
 Cost of Building Survey|

-|up to £99,000||£500|
+|up to £100,000||£630|

 Your surveyor should be able to give you a clearer indication of how long this will take once they have completed the home visit.

-Check out our guide on what to do with bad survey results for more information on your next steps if the survey flags some issues.
+Check out our guide on what to do with bad survey results for more information on your next steps if the survey flags issues.